Free as a Bird: Origins

-McCartney, Harrison and Starr originally intended to record some incidental background music, as a trio, for the Anthology project, but later realised, according to Starr, that they wanted to record "new music".
-According to Harrison, they had always agreed that if one of them was not in the band, the others would never replace him and "... go out as the Beatles", and that the "only other person that could be in it was John."
+In the 1990s the surviving members of the Beatles, Paul McCartney, George Harrison and Ringo Starr, originally intended to record some incidental background music, as a trio, for the Anthology project, but later realised, according to Starr, that they wanted to record "new music".
+According to Harrison, they had always agreed that if one of them was not in the band, the others would never replace him and agreed that the "only other person that could be in it was John".

 McCartney then asked Ono if she had any unreleased recordings by Lennon, so she sent him cassette tapes of four songs.
 "Free as a Bird" was recorded by Lennon in 1977, in his and Ono's Dakota building apartment in New York City, but was not complete.
 Lennon introduced the song on the cassette by imitating a New York accent and saying, "Free—as a boid" (bird).
-The other songs were "Grow Old With Me", "Real Love", and "Now and Then".
+The other songs were "Grow Old With Me", "Real Love" and "Now and Then".
 Ono says that it was Harrison and former Beatles road manager Neil Aspinall who initially asked her about the concept of adding vocals and instrumentation to Lennon's demo tapes.
-Ono stated: "People have said it was all agreed when Paul came over to New York to induct John into the Rock and Roll Hall of Fame, but it was all settled before then.
+Ono stated "People have said it was all agreed when Paul came over to New York to induct John into the Rock and Roll Hall of Fame, but it was all settled before then.
 I just used that occasion to hand over the tapes personally to Paul."